 The snacks found at Taiwanese night markets are known as xiaochi, an important category of Chinese food which literally translates to “small eats.”
 Think of them loosely as a Chinese version of Spanish tapas.
 A few food stalls offer tables for noshing but these small dishes are usually served as grab-and-go take-away items.

 Disclaimer: We are clean eaters.
 We don’t consider everything these hawkers sell to be edible, especially many of those Taiwanese “specialties.”
 We’re sharing them for your information only; you bear full responsibility for whatever you eat.

 That’s not to say that eating Taiwanese street food will make you sick.
 Far from it.
 Taiwan enforces its food safety laws.
 You can be pretty sure that the vendors at Shilin Night Market are careful with sanitation because they won’t remain in business if they don’t.

-How to play it safe with Taiwanese street food
+How to play it safe with exotic food in Taiwan

 We may be daring with many things, but food is where we draw the line.
 Face it: Some people will eat anything.
 Our tour price included five xiaochi to try, with alternatives for those of us with dietary limitations.
 Huge sigh of relief.
 We could eat without worry.

 Our tour began on a street corner where a long line of people were on queue for fried chicken steak.
 Wisely, our guide had brought an assistant along whose job was to join the line and then bring us the items.
 While he stood and waited, we walked through the open market and took a look at some of the things that more daring people might eat.

 Famous Taiwanese street foods